openid/fapi/FAPI_2_0_Baseline_Profile.md

 to be secured to the same degree and hence their use is not within the scope of this specification.

+This profile is the base of the FAPI 2.0 Framework.
+Other specifications that are part of this framework and may be used together with this profile include:

+1. FAPI Message Signing, we recommend this specification when messages are required to be signed for the purposes of non-repudiation.
+1. FAPI CIBA, we recommend that this specificaiton is used when support is required for decoupled or cross device flows.
+1. Grant Management, we recommend this specification for ecosystems that require interopable grant management.
+1. OAuth 2.0 Rich Authorization Requests (RAR) [@!I-D.ietf-oauth-rar], we recommend that this specification is used wherever the `scope` parameter is not expressive enough to convey the authorization that a client wants to obtain.

 ## Network Layer Protections

 ### Requirements for all endpoints